Enalean/tuleap-documentation-en/languages/en/user-guide/svn.rst

 features to end-users:

--  **Accessing the Subversion repository**: The welcome page of the SYS\_PRODUCT\_NAME Subversion service gives you all the information you need to access the Subversion repository from your Subversion client.
+-  **Accessing the Subversion repository**: The welcome page of the
+   |SYSPRODUCTNAME| Subversion service gives you all the information
+   you need to access the Subversion repository from your Subversion client.
 Among other things it tells you what the Subversion root path is and how to checkout the source code.
-This page may also be customized to display project specific instructions (see ?).
+This page may also be customized to display project specific instructions (see `Subversion Administration Interface`_).

 -  **Browsing the Subversion repository**: this feature allows you to browse the Subversion repository even if you don't have a Subversion